techidaily/site-win11/source/_posts/customizing-taskbar-space-on-windows-11-os.md

 ## How Do I Make the Windows 11 Taskbar Bigger or Smaller?

  The only way to change the size of the Taskbar is to use the Registry Editor.
 However, we advise caution when dealing with the Windows Registry because if something goes wrong, you might experience performance issues on your Windows 11 PC.
-If you’re unfamiliar with it, we recommend reading our guides on[what the Windows Registry is](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) and[how to not mess up the Windows Registry](https://www.makeuseof.com/tag/not-accidentally-mess-windows-registry/) .
+If you’re unfamiliar with it, we recommend reading our guides on [what the Windows Registry is](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) and [how to not mess up the Windows Registry](https://www.makeuseof.com/tag/not-accidentally-mess-windows-registry/) .

  Once you’re all caught up or are already familiar with the Windows Registry, and you know what you’re doing, you can make the Taskbar bigger or smaller.
 To do that: